If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 Ankle pain can stem from various issues affecting the complex structure of the ankle, which includes bones, ligaments, tendons, and muscles.
 The ankle joint comprises the tibia and fibula bones of the lower leg, which connect to the talus bone in the foot.
 Ligaments stabilize the joint, while tendons enable movement.
 Common causes of ankle pain can include sprains, arthritis, and fractures.
 Sprains occur when ligaments are stretched or torn, often due to twisting injuries.
 Strains involve overstretching or tearing of tendons or muscles.
 Arthritis can lead to inflammation and stiffness, while fractures result from trauma or severe impact.
 To alleviate ankle pain, consider resting the ankle to reduce swelling and discomfort.
 Mild pain relievers like ibuprofen may also help to provide temporary relief.
 For persistent or severe pain, it is suggested you contact a podiatrist for professional medical advice, as more advanced treatments may be necessary to address the underlying issue and restore function.

 Ankle pain can have many different causes and the pain may potentially be serious.
-If you have ankle pain, consult with one of our podiatrists from Port Richmond Family Footcare.
-Our doctors will assess your condition and provide you with quality foot and ankle treatment.
+If you have ankle pain, consult with Steven Spivak, DPM from Mount Holly Family Footcare.
+Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 Ankle pain is any condition that causes pain in the ankle.
 Due to the fact that the ankle consists of tendons, muscles, bones, and ligaments, ankle pain can come from a number of different conditions.